Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

 The window's size is 1180 x 884 pixel.
 It is not resizable but maximizable (not recommended).
 The play field has a fixed size of 1110 x 720 pixel without the border.
 ## Setting a soccer scene
-A soccer scene consists of a play field with some players and the ball placed on it.
+Basically, a soccer scene consists of a two-dimensional play field with some players and the ball placed on it.

 The *play field* is intentionally unadorned.
 Neither the center circle nor the penalty boxes are relevant for the Soccer Theory.